Georgetown is Haunted With History!

 The entire tour is comprised of local actors and/or historians who are already enchanted with the lure of Seattle’s oldest neighborhood’s history.
 Costumes and good walking shoes are encouraged, as well as weather appropriate clothing.
 The tour goes on through rain, sleet, or windstorm!

-A post-tour party will be hosted by FOGHi at The Stables each night of the tour and is complementary for ticket holders and their friends.
+A post-tour party will be hosted by FOGHi at The Stables each night of the tour and is complementary for ticket holders.

 Friends of Georgetown History is a community club dedicated to the preservation of Seattle’s historic Georgetown neighborhood.